jadecobra/python_tdd_exercises/source/functions.rst

 the terminal shows this test also passes

-I defined 2 :ref:`functions` with different statements in their body but they both return the same result, because "in Python all :ref:`functions` return :ref:`None` by default, like the :ref:`function<functions>` has an invisible line that says ``return None``"
+I defined 2 :ref:`functions` with different statements in their body but they both return the same result, because "inall :ref:`functions` return :ref:`None` by default, like the :ref:`function<functions>` has an invisible line that says ``return None``"

 *********************************************************************************
 test_functions_w_return_none